 A free event in Dublin, Virginia, DAK Lights is an annual holiday light and music show held every night from Thanksgiving to New Year’s Eve in Randolph Park.
 Hundreds of people travel to the New River Valley each year for this spectacular holiday show, which lasts roughly 20 minutes and choreographs over 20,000 brightly-colored lights to seasonal songs broadcasted on local radio channel 103.9FM.
 The show begins each night at 5:30, repeating in 20 minute intervals until closing, and visitors can enjoy the holiday tunes and flickering light displays from the comfort and warmth of their cars.

-This year, Kings Dominion announced the addition of Winterfest to their annual calendar.
-The park-wide holiday celebration runs select nights through December 31, with millions of shimmering lights, a 300-foot Christmas tree, 12 live shows, up to 21 rides open (weather permitting), and 34 performers spreading Christmas cheer to visitors throughout the park.
+Kings Dominion’s Winterfest is a park-wide holiday celebration that runs select nights from November 23rd through December 31st, with millions of shimmering lights, a 300-foot Christmas tree, 12 live shows, up to 21 rides open (weather permitting), and 34 performers spreading Christmas cheer to visitors throughout the park.
 There are plenty of hands-on festive activities and crafts for all ages, an artisan village open for your holiday shopping, and special seasonal dishes like smoked turkey and carved ham served in the park restaurants.
 Kids will love the live entertainment and seasonal shows, including Charlie Brown’s Christmas Spectacular, the Coke Polar Party, and the Sounds of the Nativity scene, a petting zoo with 38 animals that tells the Christmas story of Bethlehem.
 Tickets start at $25 per person, with free admission for children 3 and under.

 Although not quite as large as some of the other locations decked out for the holidays, Edgewood Plantation packs every square foot of the bed & breakfast with holiday decorations.
 This adorable inn is decorated with 18 Christmas trees, 10 roaring fireplaces, and candles and other décor throughout the home during the holiday season.
 Even if you don’t plan on staying overnight, you can see the extravagant decorations by booking a tour with Edgewood Plantation or get the full colonial Virginia holiday experience during the Candlelight Christmas Tour, which includes tours of nearby Berkeley and Shirley Plantations and ends at Edgewood Plantation for holiday refreshments.